toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### Tooling

 For my sample project, I elected to use TypeScript for application logic and SCSS for styling.
-Thought Svelte supports both libraries, I found it very difficult to get them both to work.
+Thought Svelte supports both libraries, I found it difficult to get them both to work.

 I  had bootstrapped my project with SvelteKit and Vite, [per Svelte's recommendation](https://kit.svelte.dev/docs/introduction#introduction-before-we-begin), but even within Svelte's recommended dev environment, getting to the "Hello World" phase was a challenge.
 Only after writing three separate config files, downloading a half-dozen helper libraries, and scrapping the project entirely to restart from scratch did I manage to get the app to compile from my preferred languages into something viewable in the browser.